barrust/mediawiki/CONTRIBUTING.md

 * Description of the expected results

-* An code example to reproduce the error.
+* A code example to reproduce the error.
 Please use [Markdown code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) with syntax highlighting